 If projects or teams don't provide forecasts we can rely on, PPR Management

 is more like playing games, as they are 'relying' on fake data.
-However, once projects have learnt
+However, once people have learnt

-to promise what they can deliver and then deliver what they promised,
+to sufficiently(!) accurately promise what they can deliver, and then deliver what they promised,

 PPR Management becomes real management.
 Normally people can learn this

-within a few weeks, and then on the project or team level this starts soon after.
+within a few weeks, and then on the project or team level this happens soon after.